manuelbieh/react-book/hooks/principles-and-rules-of-hooks.md

 }, [title])
 ```

-If you installed the ESLint plugin as outlined above and configured the `.eslintrc` to use the rules as described, you don't have to fear accidentally run into one of those errors.
+If you installed the ESLint plugin as outlined above and configured the `.eslintrc` to use the rules as described, you don't have to fear accidentally run into any of those errors.
 ESLint will prompt you with a warning as to how you violated one of the rules.